Resources > Solar financing basics

 • Higher fees than other loans

-Below you’ll find a chart comparing a range of lenders, APRs, fees and final costs of different types of financing and term lengths to compare with a cash purchase of a $20,000 system.
-In the example below, it is assumed that you are eligible for the 30% Federal tax credit and that you apply that value to the balance of your loan in the first 18 months of the loan term.
-In the Dealer Financing examples, the dealer fees are included in the Total Cash Borrowing amount, but aren’t included in the 30% Tax Credit, which is calculated using only the cost of the system.
+Below you’ll find a chart comparing a range of lenders, APRs, fees, and final costs of different types of financing and term lengths to compare with a cash purchase of a $20,000 system.
+In the Dealer Financing examples, the dealer fees are included in the Total Cash Borrowing amount.

 According to the IRS, “Miscellaneous expenses, including interest owed on financing, origination fees, and extended warranty expenses are not eligible expenses when calculating your tax credit.”
 For further information on rules from the IRS, see this notice.
 As always, consult your CPA or tax professional for guidance.